Detecting Roof Leaks: A Guide for Florida Homeowners

 Tile Roofs

-Tile roofs can be tricky because, oftentimes, you’ll identify the general area of the leak but won’t be able to pinpoint the exact cause until you remove tiles and inspect the waterproofing material underneath.
+Tile roofs are tricky because leaks often require tile removal to find the exact source.
+The waterproofing material underneath may be the issue.
 If the issue is near a vent or damaged wall flashing, it might be more obvious.
 Once tiles are removed, you’ll see if seams in the underlayment or wall flashing are compromised.

 Metal Roofs

 Depending on whether you have a standing seam or corrugated metal roof, the signs of a leak may vary.
 On corrugated roofs, loose screws are often the culprit.
 For both types, look for damaged flashing, overlapping seams, rust, or holes in the panels.
-Water can also travel along the metal before entering, so the actual damaged spot may be a few feet from where the water enters your home.
+Water may travel along the metal before entering, so the damage might be a few feet from the actual leak.

 Flat Roofs